 Using a Crate to Get More Functionality

 Remember that a crate is a collection of Rust source code files.
 The project we’ve been building is a binary crate, which is an executable.
-The rand crate is a library crate, which contains code intended to be used in other programs and can’t be executed on its own.
+The rand crate is a library crate, which contains code that is intended to be used in other programs and can’t be executed on its own.

 Cargo’s coordination of external crates is where Cargo really shines.
 Before we can write code that uses rand, we need to modify the Cargo.toml file to include the rand crate as a dependency.
-Open that file now and add the following line to the bottom beneath the [dependencies] section header that Cargo created for you.
-Be sure to specify rand exactly as we have here, with this version number, or the code examples in this tutorial may not work.
+Open that file now and add the following line to the bottom, beneath the [dependencies] section header that Cargo created for you.
+Be sure to specify rand exactly as we have here, with this version number, or the code examples in this tutorial may not work:

 Cargo.toml

+[dependencies]

-rand = "0.8.3"
+rand = "0.8.5"

 In the Cargo.toml file, everything that follows a header is part of that section that continues until another section starts.
 In [dependencies] you tell Cargo which external crates your project depends on and which versions of those crates you require.
-In this case, we specify the rand crate with the semantic version specifier 0.8.3.
+In this case, we specify the rand crate with the semantic version specifier 0.8.5.
 Cargo understands Semantic Versioning (sometimes called SemVer), which is a standard for writing version numbers.
-The number 0.8.3 is actually shorthand for ^0.8.3, which means any version that is at least 0.8.3 but below 0.9.0.
+The specifier 0.8.5 is actually shorthand for ^0.8.5, which means any version that is at least 0.8.5 but below 0.9.0.

-Cargo considers these versions to have public APIs compatible with version 0.8.3, and this specification ensures you’ll get the latest patch release that will still compile with the code in this chapter.
+Cargo considers these versions to have public APIs compatible with version 0.8.5, and this specification ensures you’ll get the latest patch release that will still compile with the code in this chapter.
 Any version 0.9.0 or greater is not guaranteed to have the same API as what the following examples use.